CaviesLabs/hamster-chain/README.md

-# Private POA Geth Network
+# Private Zero-fee POA Geth Network

 This guide to start a private POA Geth network with 2 nodes: 1 signer (to seal new blocks) and 1 rpc node (for dapp integration).

 To avoid re-org issues we should use 1 signer instead of multiple signers.

+The network also accepts zero-fee transactions to be mined.

 ## Prerequisites